Bowtie7114/Scenes-of-FFXIV/README.md

 <br>
 When creating wireframes, copying the mobile homepage facebook image changed it to a different facebook image on paste.
 Did not change as it does not affect functionality.
 <br>
-When attempting to add a second font to the site via import from Google Fonts, the formatting broke, causing either the original font I had download and added via @font-face
+When attempting to add a second font to the site via import from Google Fonts, the formatting broke, causing either the original font I had download and added via @font-face to break and revert to serif, or for the header style to break.
+This was corrected by instead downloading the font pack, uploading to the repo and applying via @font-face.

 ## Deployment ##